daviddalpiaz/appliedstats/model-building.md

 \begin{center}\includegraphics{model-building_files/figure-latex/unnamed-chunk-5-1} \end{center}

 Does an increase in horsepower cause a drop in fuel efficiency?
-Or, perhaps the causality is reversed and an increase in fuel efficiency cause a decrease in horsepower.
+Or, perhaps the causality is reversed and an increase in fuel efficiency causes a decrease in horsepower.
 Or, perhaps there is a third variable that explains both!

 The issue here is that we have **observational** data.
 With observational data, we can only detect *associations*.
 To speak with confidence about *causality*, we would need to run **experiments**.
 Often, this decision is made for us, before we ever see data, so we can only modify our interpretation.